What is Good Agricultural Practices?

 Good Agricultural Practices certification is a process done by an independent certifying body to guarantee that production processes or products of farms meet GAP standards.
 GAP certification is voluntary, but it is frequently required by buyers such as produce distributors and supermarkets.
 The USDA Good Agricultural Practices certification is the most basic GAP program administered by the agency.
 To receive certification, farmers should pass the USDA GAP audit which verifies their compliance with Good Agricultural Practices and Good Handling Practices (GHP) as recommended in the USFDA guide on minimizing microbial food safety hazards for fresh fruits and vegetables.

-Food safety hazards may occur at different stages of the food chain, so it’s important to address them, starting from the farm level. iAuditor can help farmers establish Good Agricultural Practices, empower workers to sustain them, and prepare for GAP certification. iAuditor by SafetyCulture is an auditing and reporting tool designed to make it easier for producers to gain visibility across farming operations, identify flaws in existing processes, and demonstrate adherence to GAP.
+Food safety hazards may occur at different stages of the food chain, so it’s important to address them, starting from the farm level.
+SafetyCulture (formerly iAuditor) can help farmers establish Good Agricultural Practices, empower workers to sustain them, and prepare for GAP certification.
+SafetyCulture is an auditing and reporting tool designed to make it easier for producers to gain visibility across farming operations, identify flaws in existing processes, and demonstrate adherence to GAP.
 Here’s an overview how: